mongodb/specifications/source/unified-test-format/unified-test-format.rst

     define a `node anchor`_ for this field (e.g.
     ``collectionName: &collection0Name foo``).

-  - ``collectionOptions``: Optional document.
-See `collectionOrDatabaseOptions`_.
+  - ``collectionOptions``: Optional `collectionOrDatabaseOptions`_ object.

 .. _entity_session:

-- ``session``: Optional document.
-Corresponds with an explicit ClientSession object.
+- ``session``: Optional object.
+Defines an explicit ClientSession object.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``id``: Required string.
 Unique name for this entity.
 The YAML file SHOULD define a `node anchor`_ for this field (e.g. ``id: &session0 session0``).